Sinicization of Tibet: Schools

+Resettlement of nomadic herders

 The Chinese government launched an initiative that demanded the nomads to relocate to urban housing in newly constructed villages in 2003.
 At the end of 2015, in "what amounts to one of the most ambitious attempts made at social engineering, the Chinese government is in the final stages of a 15-year-old campaign to settle the millions of pastoralists who once roamed China's vast borderlands," the Chinese government claimed it will have moved the remaining 1.2 million nomad herders into towns that provide access to schools, electricity and modern health care.
 This policy, based on the government view that grazing harms grasslands, has been questioned by ecologists in China and abroad claiming the scientific foundations of nomad resettlement are questionable.
 Anthropological studies of government-built relocation centers have documented chronic unemployment, alcoholism and the fraying of millenniums-old traditions.
 Human rights advocates say the many protests by herders are met with harsh crackdowns by security forces.

 In a 2011 report, the United Nations Special Rapporteur on the Right to Food, criticized China's nomad resettlement policies as overly coercive and said they led to "increased poverty, environmental degradation and social breakdown".

 In 2017 Tibetan nomads previously forced from traditional grazing lands in a state-directed resettlement scheme in Qinghai were told to go back due to a new policy announced in 2016, so authorities could use their current homes for development as tourist centers and government employees housing.
 "After two years of living in the new towns, residents are now being forced to move back to their original grasslands without their animals, which are the main source of livelihood in Tibetan nomadic communities".

-Population growth
+Growth of Lhasa's population

-Government-sponsored Chinese settlements in Tibet has changed the demographics in population.
+Government-sponsored Chinese settlements in Tibet have changed the demographics of Tibet's population, especially the demographics of Lhasa's population.
 In 1949, there were between 300 and 400 Han-Chinese residents in Lhasa.
-In 1950, the city covered less than three square kilometres and had around 30,000 inhabitants; the Potala Palace and the village of Zhöl below it were considered separate from the city.
+In 1950, the city covered less than three square kilometers and it had around 30,000 inhabitants; the Potala Palace and the village of Zhöl which is located below it were both considered separate from the city.
 In 1953, according to the first population census, Lhasa had about 30,000 residents (including 4,000 beggars, but not including 15,000 monks).

-In 1992 Lhasa's permanent population was estimated at a little under 140,000, including 96,431 Tibetans, 40,387 Han-Chinese, and 2,998 Chinese Muslims and others.
+In 1992, Lhasa's permanent population was estimated to number a little under 140,000, including 96,431 Tibetans, 40,387 Han-Chinese, and 2,998 Chinese Muslims and others.
 Added to that figure were 60,000–80,000 temporary residents, primarily Tibetan pilgrims and traders.